Boston and Cambridge were centers of the Sixties counterculture, and from 1967-70 the other Boston Tea Party was the epicenter of the center.

 Drugs and Rock ‘N Roll

 Led Zeppelin played The Boston Tea Party on their first US tour in January 1969.
 “They only had an hour’s worth of material, but the crowd wouldn’t let them stop, so they just kept jamming,” said Nelson.
-That gig was considered key to the transformation of the band’s performance style to long sets with extended solos.
+Critics considered that gig key to the transformation of the band’s performance style to long sets with extended solos.

-Aerosmith’s Steven Tyler was a teenager when he saw a Led Zeppelin show at The Boston Tea Party in 1969.
+Aerosmith’s Steven Tyler saw a Led Zeppelin show at The Boston Tea Party in 1969.
 He called it one of two concerts in which he ‘just sat with my mouth open.’
 (To hear a Led Zeppelin concert at The Boston Tea Party, click here.)

 In July ‘69 the club relocated to 15 Landsdowne Street, a space that held 1900 people.
 The Grateful Dead played there on New Year’s Eve 1969, but not before trying to get everyone high on LSD.
 They spiked the drinks in the soda machine and injected it into a sealed bottle of Mateus.
-Manager Don Law and the security guards were victimized.
+The Dead managed to victimize manager Don Law and the security guards.

 The Herald-Traveler’s headline was not what Dapper O’Neil hoped for: “Soda Pop Raid Fizzles.”

-Stanley Kastner was the stage manager who had to hold the piano so it wouldn’t collapse while Little Richard danced on it.
+Stage manager Stanley Kastner had to hold the piano so it wouldn’t collapse while Little Richard danced on it.
 While the audience gave him a 45-minute ovation, Kastner said Little Richard went backstage to get paid in cash.
 He took a gun out of a metal briefcase, counted the bills and left while the audience was still applauding.

 B.B.
 King played to his first white audience in Boston there.
 So did Muddy Waters.